 And that’s it.
-There are no other rumours or leaks to shed any light on at this stage, hinting at what else might change or be improved.
+There aren't really any other notable rumours or leaks to shed any light on at this stage, hinting at what else might change or be improved.

-Getting back to our wishlist for the Mate 40, Google services are obviously right up there, but we’d like to see it offer improvements in the camera department.
+Getting back to our wishlist for the Mate 40, Google services are obviously right up there but we’d like to see it offer improvements in the camera department - which if those renders are anything to go by suggest there might be some significant ones.
 Anyone who owns a P30 Pro is unlikely to lust after the Mate 30 Pro as its zoom lens basically the one you’ll find on the Mate 20 Pro (and even older P20 Pro) – 3x optical.

 With the P40 Pro+ arriving with the industry’s first 10x optical zoom, the Mate 40 (Pro) will need to step up its game significantly.